Patagonia on Foot: Part Marathon, Part Dream Vacation

 I picked what I knew would be a beautiful, remote destination — the Patagonia International Marathon in Chile’s Torres del Paine National Park.

-But what began as a challenge to myself ended up being one of the best holiday experiences ever for my wife and me, and our two good friends.
+But what began as a challenge to myself ended up being one of the best holiday experiences ever for my wife and me, as well as our two good friends.

 We stayed in two of the top boutique hotels in Chile: Tierra Patagonia and Tierra Atacama.
 Although Chile is quite a distance from Canada, the flights were relatively easy.
 And it’s only one hour ahead of EST, so there wasn’t much jet lag.

 The Tierra Patagonia Hotel and Spa blends seamlessly into the landscape.
 Overlooking a beautiful aquamarine lake, it offers sweeping views of the Torres del Paine Mountains from every window.
 We were enamoured from the start.
-All the meals and drinks were included with accommodations and the food was superb, especially when considering how isolated we actually were.
+All meals and drinks were included with accommodations, and the food was superb, especially considering how isolated we actually were.

 After finishing a gruelling marathon with more hills than I care to remember, we set off on some wonderful hikes throughout the parks.